 7.2.1 Historical Perspective

 The earliest recorded cases of cancer were documented in ancient Egypt around 1600 BC and described 8 cases of breast cancer along with a cauterization technique used to treat the disease.
 The term cancer itself was coined by the father of medicine, Hippocrates, who also advanced the theory that the origins of the disease resided in an excess of "black bile," 1 of the 4 constituent fluids the ancient Greeks believed made up the human body.
 Remarkably, this humoral theory persisted as the dominant explanation for cancer for nearly 2 millennia thereafter.
-The genesis of understanding cancer as a genetic disease is widely traced to experiments carried out more than a century ago, ...
+The genesis of understanding cancer as a genetic disease is widely traced to experiments carried out more than ...